Windows

 - Perl: You can use

 perl -vin Command Prompt (cmd) or PowerShell to check if perl is installed.
-If not, search for and openMSYS2 UCRT64and enterpacman -S perlto install perl. - Static library files: You can download from here .
-After downloading, extract the files directly to the root directory of the code.
-If prompted to overwrite files, click "Overwrite."
+If not, search for and openMSYS2 UCRT64and enterpacman -S perlto install perl. - Static library files: Download the static library archive from here.
+After downloading, extract it directly into the project root.
+If prompted to overwrite files, choose Overwrite.

 Starting the Build